omgmajk/test-maven-junit-school/README.md

 ## Thought process

-Each method in each class has a corresponding test method, with the exception of `getCounter()` (that gets tested with each other test method) in the **Calculator2.java-class**.
+Each method in each class has a corresponding test method, except for `getCounter()` (that gets tested with each other test method) in the **Calculator2.java-class**.
 The reason for doing so is to get coverage of all methods and make sure that they return the value we seek.

 Since I did not develop these methods and have no idea what the requirements are, I have decided not to test for the functionality I think should be included (meaning: the functionality I personally had developed for the classes) and rather test the functionality that is already there.